jmzeng1314/my-R/README.md

     We can use this scripts to do enrichment for the organisms which are not support by Bioconductor package one of them use the GOstats package to do enrichment ,the other use the function writen by me.
 ##7-enrichment-with-newest-kegg/
-    most of the kegg database are to old , for example:org.Hs.egPATH has 5869 entrez genes and 229 pathways On Augest 2015, there are 6901 entrez genes and 295 pathways And now , there are 299 pathways and 6992 genes.
+    most of the kegg database are too old , for example:

+    org.Hs.egPATH has 5869 entrez genes and 229 pathways
+    On Augest 2015, there are 6901 entrez genes and 295 pathways And now , there are 299 pathways and 6992 genes.
     Address the sustainable growth of kegg database, it's essential to update it.